stevetarver/neo4j-play/doc/Ingestion.md

 _Description:_ assumes no order to information delivery and incomplete data.
 E.g. Dropbox returns a batch of json objects describing individual elements, but not in we don't know the order of statement execution or if we have all information at the time of create.
 We create what we know and then update nodes as more data is available.

+_Use case_: as we receive incremental results, we pass the result to Trinity to incrementally build the model so it is ready very nearly when all data has been received.

 ```cypher
 # Us the single constrained property to match any existing node.
 # Otherwise, we could fail to match [because some properties were not defined earlier] and create a duplicate node